OpenVisualCloud/Video-Super-Resolution-Library/README.md

 ```
 ./ffmpeg -i /input_files/input.mp4 -vf "raisr=threadcount=20:passes=2:mode=2" -pix_fmt yuv420p /output_files/out.yuv
 ```
+### asm
+Allowable values ("avx512","avx2"), default("avx512")

+The VSR Library requires an x86 processor which has the Advanced Vector Extensions 2 (AVX2) available.
+AVX2 was first introduced into the Intel Xeon roadmap with Haswell in 2015.
+Performance can be further increased if the newer AVX-512 Foundation and Vector Length Extensions are available.
+AVX512 was introduced into the Xeon Scalable Processors (Skylake gen) in 2017.
+The VSR Library will always check for AVX512 first, and fallback to AVX2 in its absense.
+However if the use case requires it, this asm parameter allows the default behavior to be changed.

 # How to Contribute
 We welcome community contributions to the Open Visual Cloud repositories.
 If you have any idea how to improve the project, please share it with us.